 A house’s layout is important in the sense of sound sleep, as a room placed too close to a loud street or a noisy air conditioner can stifle the natural sleep state.
 There are other reasons someone may struggle to sleep, however; maybe their bed is old, and their mattress is worn, and what they need is a Koala Single Mattress to fix these issues, and then it’s straight back to sleeping soundly for them.
 But if you need more information we have prepared a list of a few things that could drastically improve the quality of your sleep.Sleep is the best meditation.
 Dalai Lama #quoteClick To Tweet

-A slight feeling of unconscious lack of safety is enough to disrupt sleep, and so your best bet is to set up your bedroom so that you feel most comfortable and most safe in bed.
+A slight feeling of unconscious lack of safety is enough to disrupt sleep.
+So your best bet is to set up your bedroom so that you feel most comfortable and most safe in bed.
 This has a secondary, equally useful mental boost in which you unconsciously relax more when inside your safe-feeling room, even for just a moment, which can make your days more relaxed overall.

-Blackout curtains are designed to completely eliminate any light that has even the slightest chance of passing through, and so your room remains pitch-black even in the middle of the day.
+Blackout curtains are designed to completely eliminate any light that has even the slightest chance of passing through.
+And so your room remains pitch-black even in the middle of the day.
 This is especially useful for people who work in night-shift industries, such as public works construction, or hospital workers.
-The blackout curtain allows them to regulate the sunlight entering their sleep-space during the day, so their sleep isn’t disturbed, and therefore be at their 100% best for their work throughout the night.The nicest thing for me is sleep, then at least I can dream.
+The blackout curtain allows them to regulate the sunlight entering their sleep-space during the day.
+So their sleep isn’t disturbed and therefore be at their 100%.
+To be their best in the morning for their work throughout the night.The nicest thing for me is sleep, then at least I can dream.
 Marilyn Monroe #quoteClick To Tweet

 These are simple and yet effective ways to aid in the great pursuit of a perfect night’s sleep.
 We hope they help you to reach that goal as soon as possible.